I help women stop feeling crazy around food.

-Being a crazy person around food is not cute, and does not feel good.
+Feeling like a crazy person around food is not cute, and does not feel good.
 Trust me, I would know.
-I was one for YEARS before I threw in the towel and said “fuck this shit — I’m gonna enjoy sex and cheesecake, and I’m not gonna let myself feel bad about it either.”
+I was one for YEARS before I threw in the towel and said “fuck this — I’m gonna enjoy sex and cheesecake, and I’m not gonna let myself feel bad about it either.”

-When I stopped acting like a crazy person, I started eating like a normal person.
-I stopped bingeing on weird food combinations in the middle of the night; Every emotional or physical trigger didn’t send me straight into a box of thin mints; eating at restaurants no longer stressed me out; and I stopped spending all my time googling paleo diet recipes (which opened up significant brain space to think about things that actually mattered – things like feminist politics and what I want to be when I grow up).
+When I finally stopped thinking like a dieter (which to be clear, is much deeper than simply “not dieting”), I finally started eating “normally.”
+I stopped bingeing on weird food combinations in the middle of the night; Every emotional or physical trigger didn’t send me straight into a box of thin mints; eating at restaurants no longer stressed me out; and I stopped spending all my time googling paleo recipes (which opened up significant brain space to think about things that actually mattered – things like feminist politics, or what it means to be a good daughter, sister, mother, or friend.)

-My body fell to the weight it’s supposed to be — no yo-yo dieting, no drastic swings; just me, having a life, and not letting food ruin it.
-(And just for the record, my swings used to be dramatic; I fluctuated almost sixty pounds between my highest and lowest weights when I was on the diet-binge-roller-coaster.)
+My body arrived at the weight that it’s supposed to be — that’s appropriate and natural for my unique disposition.
+No yo-yo dieting, no drastic swings; just me, having a life, and not letting food ruin it.
+(And just for the record, my swings used to be dramatic; I fluctuated almost sixty pounds between my highest and lowest weights when I was on the diet-binge-rollercoaster.
+It was really painful.)

-Now the only thing I care about is giving the gift of freedom with food to as many women in the world as possible.
+Now what I care about most is giving the gift of sanity around food to as many women as possible.
+And letting women everywhere know: